larsvers/test-readme/README.md

 ## General notes on hexagonal binning

 Hexagons are often ideal for binning point location data as they are the shape closest to circles that can be regularly tesselated.
-As a result point distributions binned by a hexagon are [relatively spike-less](LINK) LINK! and [neighbouring hexagons are equidistant](https://uber.github.io/h3/#/documentation/overview/use-cases).
+As a result, point distributions binned by a hexagon are [relatively spike-less](LINK) LINK! and [neighbouring hexagons are equidistant](https://uber.github.io/h3/#/documentation/overview/use-cases).

-While being the right choice in many cases two notes should be considered when using hexagonal binning - or any point location binning for that matter:
+While being the right choice in many cases two notes should be considered when using hexagonal binning &mdash; or any point location binning for that matter:

-### Use equal area projections for the base geography.
+#### Use equal area projections for the base geography.

 The world is [something like a sphere](https://en.wikipedia.org/wiki/Spheroid) and there are numerous ways to project a sphere onto a 2D plane.
 The projection used has an important effect on the analysis.
-Any tesselation normalises space to equally sized units - hexagons in this case - which invites the reader to assume that each unit covers the same area.
-However, some projections like the ubiquitous Mercator projection will distort the area towards the poles significantly:
+Any tesselation normalises space to equally sized units &mdash; hexagons in this case &mdash; which invites the reader to assume that each unit covers the same area.
+However, some projections, like the ubiquitous Mercator projection, will distort area increasingly towards the poles:

 ![mercator](img/mercator.jpg)